MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-powershell.md

 	Microsoft.InformationAnd…  RmsContoso                       True
 	Microsoft.InformationAnd…  RmsFabrikam                      True

 Before you can protect files, you need to get a list of RMS templates to identify which one to use and its corresponding ID number.
-Only when you have more than one AD RMS deployment will you need to specify the  RMS server as well.
+Only when you have more than one AD RMS deployment do you need to specify the  RMS server as well.

 From the output, you can then copy the template ID: